Bhupatindra Malla: Rise to power

-Initially, when history in Nepal was still in its infancy, it was believed that Bhupatindra Malla was coronated on 21 September 1696, after his father's death.
+Initially, when history in Nepal was still in its infancy, it was believed that Bhupatindra Malla was crowned on 21 September 1696, after his father's death.
 However, a treaty signed between Yognarendra Malla of Patan and Bhaktapur five months after the supposed "death" of Jitamitra Malla titles Jitamitra Malla as the current king of Bhaktapur.
 The doubt regarding the death of Jitamitra Malla was further supported by a line from the document containing the religious rites performed by him, which dated to around June of 1699 mentions a homa ritual performed by Jitamitra Malla.
 Because of these evidence, historians pushed forward the idea that Jitamitra Malla voluntarily gave up the throne for Bhupatindra Malla and spent the rest of his life performing pious deeds.
 The idea was that Jitamitra Malla wanted to avoid a conflict with his heir as was the case with Pratapa Malla and his father Lakshminarasingha Malla in Kantipur and Yognarendra Malla and his father Srinivasa Malla in Lalitpur.
 This idea was further brought into main stream by Nepalese playwright Bhim Nidhi Tiwari in his historical drama, Mahārāja Bhūpatīndra.
 Recently however, historians like Om Prasad Dhaubhadel put forward the idea that Bhupatindra Malla succeeded his father via a revolt just like in the case of Pratap Malla, after putting him in house arrest.

 Under the direction of his father, Bhupatindra Malla had renovated a stone spout (hiti) and a resting place (phalcā) in Thimi.
 When Bhupatindra Malla became sufficiently skilled to rule on his own, Jitamitra Malla abdicated the throne.
 He lived in the Thanthu Lyākū palace which was built by himself and spent the rest of his life in pilgrimage and other religious activities.

 Just a few months after his coronation, Bhupatindra Malla inaugurated a play named "Kolāsuravadhopākhyāna" in early March 1697.
 For this occasion, he offered a ritual oil lamp called tvādevā to Nāsadyah, the deity of music and dance.